ZZ-Cat/CRSFforArduino/README.md

 - CPU: ARM Cortex M0+ or later.
 - UART Baud Rate: 420 KB/s.

-If your development board is not on the list above and it meets the minimum requirements, consider opening up an [Issue](https://github.com/ZZ-Cat/CRSFforArduino/issues/new/choose) & I will work with you to add support for your development board.
+If your development board is not on the list above and it meets the minimum requirements, consider opening up an [Issue](https://github.com/ZZ-Cat/CRSFforArduino/issues/new/choose) and I will work with you to add support for your development board.
 You need to be available for testing functionality to ensure CRSF for Arduino is working properly, as well as helping me debug any issues that crop up.

 ## Compatible receivers